callmej0/ros2_documentation/source/Tutorials/Advanced/Ament-Lint-For-Clean-Code.rst

 ``ament_cpplint`` can be used to check your C++ code against the `Google style conventions <https://google.github.io/styleguide/cppguide.html>`_ using `cpplint <https://github.com/cpplint/cpplint?tab=readme-ov-file>`_.
 ``ament_cpplint`` will scan the current directory and subdirectories for all C++ header and source files and apply the CppLint application to the file and return the results.
+At this time ``ament_cpplint`` is unable to address issues it finds automatically, if you would like to fix the formatting issues automatically please see ``ament_uncrustify``.

 3.1 ``ament_cpplint`` Arguments